sikanhe/gqtx/README.md

   fields: () => [
     t.defaultField('id', t.NonNull(t.ID)),
     t.defaultField('role', t.NonNull(RoleEnum)),
-    // `defaultField` is the safe version of a default resovler
+    // `defaultField` is the safe version of a default resolver
     // field.
 In this case, field 'name' must exist on `User`
     // and its type must be `string` t.defaultField('name', t.NonNull(t.String)),